Clinton Power + Associates

 Watch Dr. John Gottman discuss the 4 horsemen in relationships below as he shows some real-life examples.

-One of the indicators of your strength as a couple is your friendship and how well you know each other.
+One indicator of your strength as a couple is your friendship and how well you know each other.
 Click the button below to take my quiz to find out how well you know your partner.

-If you’re concerned that the Four Horsemen are impacting your relationship, you can take the Gottman Institute Couple Check-up.
+If you’re concerned that the 4 Horsemen are impacting your relationship, you can take the Gottman Institute Couple Check-up.
 It’s a tool that evaluates your relationship’s strengths and challenges and can be completed with a qualified relationship counsellor.
+Many couples find this tool incredibly helpful in getting a baseline reading of their relationship strengths and challenges.

-I use the Gottman Couple Checkup with almost all the couples I work with as it gives a great baseline report of your strengths and vulnerabilities in your relationship.
+I use the Gottman Couple Checkup with many of the couples I work with, as it gives a great baseline report of your strengths and vulnerabilities in your relationship.